Presidential Libraries

 In several cases, these organizations evolved from bodies chartered to raise money and construct the original Library building.
 In other instances, these organizations were formed after the dedication of the Library by friends of the President.

-Also, it should be noted that, starting with the George Bush Library, all future Presidential Library foundations must provide an endowment to NARA to help offset facility operating expenses.
+Also, it should be noted that, starting with the George Bush Library, all Presidential Library foundations funding a NARA facility must provide an endowment to NARA to help offset facility operating expenses.
 This endowment is presented to NARA and is used by the government to support facility maintenance needs.

 Presidential Libraries support NARA’s mission by preserving and providing access to materials from a crucial part of our government as well as materials from individuals who have played key roles in our government.
 The papers and records created by, for, or about Presidents, Vice Presidents, and their administrations document the key decisions, policy and activities of the institution of the Presidency - the highest policy level of government.
 The documents and artifacts held by the Presidential Libraries not only inform society about the President as an individual and about his term in office, but also provide insights into the American experience.

-By providing access to these holdings through our research rooms, our exhibits, and online we attempt to support NARA’s mission for the broadest audience possible.
-In our efforts to fulfill this mission we draw on the many partnerships formed between NARA and the Presidential Library foundations.
+We provide access to these holdings through our research rooms, our exhibits, and online in order to reach the broadest audience possible.
+We also draw on the many partnerships formed between NARA and the Presidential Library foundations.
 As a result, many aspects of museum and public programs are, in fact, supported by private funds, although they are overseen by government professionals including curators, educators, and archivists.

 Building Details